US officials: Pilot error caused Kobe Bryant chopper crash

 Zobayan’s brother, Berge Zobayan, has said Kobe Bryant knew the risks of flying in a helicopter and that his survivors aren’t entitled to damages from the pilot’s estate.
 Island Express Helicopters Inc. denied responsibility and said the crash was ”an act of God” that it could not control.

-A lawyer for Berge Zobayan, Arthur Willner, said they had no comment on the NTSB findings.
-Laywers for Island Express did not immediately return messages seeking comment.
+Lawyers for Berge Zobayan and Island Express said they had no comment on the NTSB findings.

 The others killed in the crash were Orange Coast College baseball coach John Altobelli, his wife, Keri, and their daughter Alyssa; Christina Mauser, who helped Bryant coach his daughter’s basketball team; and Sarah Chester and her daughter Payton.
 Alyssa and Payton were Gianna’s teammates.

-The company has countersued two FAA air traffic controllers, saying the crash was caused by their “series of erroneous acts and/or omissions.”
+The companies have countersued two FAA air traffic controllers, saying the crash was caused by their ”series of erroneous acts and/or omissions.”